Installer Directory

 Other environmental issues

 It is also worth noting that, unlike other more conspicuous renewable energy technologies, heat pumps have little impact on the surrounding area.
 One potential issue, however, is that they can tend to create some noise.
-It is for this reason that obtaining planning permission may be necessary (more on this here).
+It is for this reason that obtaining planning permission (more on this here) may be required in some circumstances, depending on location and local authority rules.
 The level of noise emitted by systems varies dramatically, however, so it is necessary to check with manufacturers.
 Some are now ‘whisper quiet’.

-If you’re worried about noise pollution, ductless heat pumps can provide the same energy efficiency and heating and cooling without any of the extra noise.
-They are also smaller than traditional heat pumps so take up less space and are ideal for homes that have limited space.
+If you’re worried about noise pollution, ductless heat pumps can provide the same energy efficiency and heating and cooling without any of the extra noise inside the property, and are ideal for homes that have limited internal space.

 Find a local installer